 If nouns in a series are not parallel, rewrite the sentence so that the nouns in the series are grammatically balanced.

-A thesis statement that is clearthat is clear, strong supporting paragraphs, and a conclusion that should be interestingthat should be interesting are all elements of a well-written essay.
+A clear thesis statement that is clear, strong supporting paragraphs, and an interesting conclusion that should be interesting are all elements of a well-written essay.

 If adjectives in a series are not parallel, change the sentence as needed so that all the modifiers are the same type.

-The concertgoers were rowdy and making a great deal of noise making a great deal of noise.
+The concertgoers were rowdy and making a great deal of noise noisy.

 If verbs in a series are not parallel, make sure that all of them are in the same tense

-The sports fans jumped and were applauding applauded the teamwere applauding.
+The sports fans jumped and were applauding applauded the team.

 If phrases and clauses within a sentence are not parallel, rewrite the sentence using grammatically balanced phrases or clauses.

-The parents who supervised the new playground were pleased about about the preschoolers playing playing together, and that everyone enjoyed the sandbox.
+The parents who supervised the new playground were pleased about that the preschoolers played playing together, and that everyone enjoyed the sandbox.

 If items being compared are not parallel, rewrite the sentence to make them parallel.

-It is usually better to study for an exam over a period of time than cramming cramming the night before.
+It is usually better to study for an exam over a period of time than cramming to cram the night before.

 Parallel structure means using the same pattern of words to show that two or more ideas have the same level of importance.
 This can happen at the word, phrase, or clause level.
 The usual way to join parallel structures is with the use of coordinating conjunctions such as "and" or "or” (FANBOYS).